Blog Home / Knowledge / IFRS sustainability standards

 IFRS Sustainability Standards create global guidelines for transparent & helping investors evaluate corporate ESG impacts.

 As environmental, social, and governance (ESG) considerations become central to global business operations, the need for standardized reporting frameworks has become critical.
-Companies and investors alike are increasingly looking to the International Financial Reporting Standards (IFRS) Foundation, known for its robust financial reporting standards, to bring structure to sustainability disclosures.
-The IFRS has responded with a landmark initiative: developing IFRS Sustainability Standards to bring transparency, consistency, and comparability to sustainability-related reporting.
+The International Financial Reporting Standards (IFRS) Foundation, known for its robust financial reporting standards, has responded with a landmark initiative: developing IFRS Sustainability Standards to bring transparency, consistency, and comparability to sustainability-related reporting.

 What Are IFRS Sustainability Standards?